-Comments from residents on planning applications are important when considering any development that requires planning permission.
+Comments from residents on planning applications are important when considering any development that requires planning permission and we encourage residents’ involvement in the ways set out in our Statement of Community Involvement.
 Submit your comment now by following these 3 easy steps:

 - Review the guidance to commenting on an application.

 - Select the 'Search and comment’ button above.

 - Find the application you want to comment on and select 'Comment on this application'.

 Please note that any comments you make about a planning application will be published on our website, including your name and address.